 XSEDE instructors strive to keep inclusive language at the forefront.
-If we have included inappropriate materials, verbal or written, please let us know at terminology@xsede.org.
+In the event that we have included inappropriate materials, verbal or written, please let us know at terminology@xsede.org.

 While XSEDE has no control over external third-party documentation, we are taking steps to effect change by contacting the relevant organizations; we hope this will be addressed by all third parties soon.